UPDATED 6/4/20 - The most recent updates are indicated by a diamond in front of the question.

 Q: How can a youth continue to work on advancement requirements if they don’t have internet or high-speed internet for videoconferencing?

 Youth may take a picture of their completed activity/requirement and share the work with unit leaders.
-In keeping with Youth Protection Training policies, all communications from youth should be sent to at least two adults.
+In keeping with youth protection policies, all communications from youth should be sent to at least two adults.
+See our Barriers to Abuse for details.
 Parents or guardians may send advancement work on behalf of their child.